 - 6.1.
-In recognition of ongoing response to the Covid-19 Pandemic, the Scottish Government and COSLA have recommended a national uplift of 2.2% for 2021/2022 to alleviate the pressure of local negotiation on both Councils and providers at this time. - 6.2.
-The rate paid by the Council for Care at Home, Supported Living and Day Care will therefore increase to £17.46 per hour (increase of £0.38, 2.2%) effective from 1 April 2021.
-An uplift of £0.26 (2.2%) is proposed for sleepover rates to increase this to a standard rate of £11.81 per hour. - 6.3.
+Scottish Government and COSLA have recommended a national uplift of 4.16% for adult social care services in 2022/2023. - 6.2.
+The Director of Health and Social Care agreed a baseline increase of £0.50 per hour plus the non-residential uplift of 4.16% for non-residential commissioned services in light of increasing operating costs as a result of inflation, fuel, energy and other rising costs and to support the Council's ability to attract and sustain Care at Home providers in South Lanarkshire.
+The rate paid by the Council for care at home, supported living and day care was set at £19.56 per hour (increase of £1.28, 6.7%) effective from 1 April 2022. - 6.3.
+An uplift of £0.74 (6%) was agreed for sleepover rates to increase this to a standard rate of £13.11 per hour.
+Although higher than the 4.16% increase recommended by Scottish Government, this rate restores the link between the hourly sleepover rate and Living Wage, to ensure the H&SCP can demonstrate that Living Wage can be met within the commissioned rate. - 6.4.
 The Care at Home framework rate is currently adopted for South Lanarkshire Council's in-house Home Care Service.
-This ensures equity for all service users receiving a Care at Home Service, therefore, this rate will also increase to £17.46 per hour. - 6.4.
+This ensures equity for all service users receiving a Care at Home Service. - 6.5.
 The Council will continue to adopt the COSLA agreement to accept, for services provided outwith South Lanarkshire, the rates set and agreed by the relevant host authority where applicable.